|Publication date||31 October 2019|

 The Informatics Institute strives for a better gender balance in its staff.
 We therefore strongly encourage women to apply for this position.

 Do you recognize yourself in the job profile?
 Then we look forward to receiving your CV and cover letter by closing date.
-You can apply online by using the button below.
+You may apply online by using the button below.

 Applications should include: